BurntSushi/quickcheck/README.md

 }
 ```

-we see that it fails immediately for value n = 2.
+We see that it fails immediately for value n = 2.

 ```text
 [quickcheck] TEST FAILED.
 Arguments: (2)